-- 7.40.
+- 7.24.
 Ordnance Survey was given the duty to depict all physical features that were encountered.
-The marking of the route on Ordance Survey maps does not specify whether or not the route is private or public.
+The marking of the route on Ordnance Survey maps does not specify whether or not the route is private or public.
 However, the marking of the route in question differs to the markings for the physical features like footpaths.
 Footpaths are mostly illustrated by double broken black lines along with the symbol "FP".
-This comparison shows that the route in question probably has higher public rights which with all the evidence for the whole route, A to E, suggests public vehicular rights. - 7.41.
-The 1882 Ordnance Survey Map sheet 30:10 (Fig. 7.12) shows the route in question marked by two solid parallel lines on the same alignment as the 1855 Enclosure award map proof that the Enclosure award did correct the alignment shown on the tithe maps.
+This comparison shows that the route in question probably has higher public rights which with all the evidence for the whole route, A to E, suggests public vehicular rights. - 7.25.
+The 1882 Ordnance Survey Map sheet 30:10 (Fig. 7.9) shows the route in question marked by two solid parallel lines and on the same alignment as the 1841 Tithe map.

-7.42.
-The conventional signs and symbols (Fig.7.13) used for the six inch maps have been kept as standard over the years The route in question is indicated by two solid parallel lines that represents a minor road that is fenced.
-It is noted that Minets Common is no longer referenced.
+7.26.
+The conventional signs and symbols (Fig. 7.10) used for the six inch maps have been kept as standard over the years.
+The route in question is indicated by two solid parallel lines that represent a minor road that is fenced.

-7.43.
-The 1901 Ordnance Survey Map (Fig/s.
-7.14 & 7.15) again shows the route in question marked by two parallel solid black lines, indicating a fenced minor road.
+7.27.
+The 1901 Ordnance Survey Map again shows the route in question marked by two parallel sold black lines, indicating a fence minor road.